 We’ve all seen the classic beachside work photos online, but what is digital nomad life really like?
 Let’s look at the data.

-Working while exploring the world may seem like a dream lifestyle, but surprisingly, 34% of nomads see it as a phase, planning to be a digital nomad for just a year or less.
-Fifty-three percent plan on traveling for two years.1
+Working while exploring the world may seem like a dream lifestyle, but surprisingly, 32% of nomads see it as a phase, planning to be a digital nomad for just a year or less.
+Fifty-four percent plan on traveling for at least the next two years.1

 Many traditional workers who have gone nomadic due to COVID-19 also plan on nomading for less than a year, as many are expected to eventually return to the office.